guzzle/guzzle/docs/clients.rst

 -----------------

 You can create a request without sending it.
-This is useful for building up requests over time or sending requests in parallel.
+This is useful for building up requests over time or sending requests in concurrently.

 .. code-block:: php